Residential Building FAQs

 Properties eligible for sewer connection are listed here.

-Effective March 1, 2020, unimproved lot owners pay $16 per month and improved lot owners pay $37 per month.
+Effective 2023, unimproved lot owners pay $16 per month and improved lot owners pay $40 per month.
 Unimproved lots do not have a water meter.
+Please check with the POA to confirm: 479-855-8000 or email info@bvvpoa.com.

 The city does not maintain the center island of a cul-de-sac street, as it is typically part of the Bella Vista POA common property, which is private property.
 We have seen some residents in some neighborhoods “adopt” these islands and maintain them, although the city does not have the authority to grant permission to do so.